'12 Years a Slave' and 'Nebraska' lead Spirit award nominees

-LOS ANGELES (Reuters) - Gritty historical drama “12 Years a Slave” and dark comedy “Nebraska” led the nominees for the Independent Spirit Awards on Tuesday, both scoring nods in the best feature, best director and best acting categories.
+LOS ANGELES, Nov 26 (Reuters) - Gritty historical drama “12 Years a Slave” and dark comedy “Nebraska” led the nominees for the Independent Spirit Awards on Tuesday, both scoring nods in the best feature, best director and best acting categories.

 The Fox Searchlight Pictures film has garnered praise from critics and is already a hot contender in the Oscars race.